top of page

 The Power of Music

 Music is emotion, connection, ritual, and complexity.
 It’s something we turn to again and again to mark important life transitions, to help us cope with loss and celebrate love, and to gather in shared purpose and community.
-Music is a uniquely human way of knowing and understanding the world around us, of learning who we are and how to be—and it starts in the first days and years of life.
-We are all so lucky and blessed to witness it and I am forever grateful to be a part of your child's learning and development.
+Music is a way of knowing, of learning who we are, expressing feelings when we have no words; and a way to understand things with our hearts when we can't with our minds.
+And it starts in the first days and years of life.

 The next time you pick up your little one and dance around the kitchen, sing a song while changing their diaper, or play in your Music Together class, you can know that big things are happening.
-Inside that wonderful little body is a brain that’s sparking, changing, and learning with every note, wiggle, and bounce
+Inside that wonderful little body is a brain that’s sparking, changing, and learning with every note, wiggle, and bounce.

 bottom of page